Diamond Jubilee of Elizabeth II: New Zealand

 Sir Jerry Mateparae, the Governor-General of New Zealand, unveiled New Zealand's Diamond Jubilee emblem on 27 November 2011, and announced at that time that a full programme would be forthcoming.

 Emblem

 The diamond shape of the emblem is an allusion to the Queen's Diamond Jubilee, and the colour alludes to New Zealand's highly prized pounamu.
-The emblem features the Queen's royal cypher, and koru (which often features in Māori art) is used in the form of those on the chain of The New Zealand Order of Merit.
-The chain links represents the role of the Sovereign as a part of the New Zealand constitution and the historic links between the Crown and Maori.
+The emblem features the Queen's royal cypher, and koru (which often features in Māori art) is used in the form of those on the chain of the New Zealand Order of Merit.
+The chain links represents the role of the Sovereign as a part of the New Zealand constitution and the historic links between the Crown and Māori.

-The gold in the emblem represents value and achievement, whereas the manuka flowers relate to the Badge of The Queen's Service Order (QSO) which is based on stylised representation of this flower.
+The gold in the emblem represents value and achievement, whereas the manuka flowers relate to the Badge of the Queen's Service Order (QSO) which is based on stylised representation of this flower.
 Manuka and manuka honey are well known for their health enhancing properties.